toddnagel/applicant-take-home/README.md

 # Prizeout Applicant Take Home Test

 ## Instructions
-The take home test is geared to test ones ability in a React application.
-The application is built using typescript, react, redux toolkit, html and less.
+This take-home challenge is geared toward testing one's ability to code in a React application.
+The application is built using TypeScript, React, Redux Toolkit, JSX and Less CSS.

 Starting the application will render a list of gift card offers available to a given user.

-Please complete the following tasks:
+**Please complete the following tasks:**

 When clicking on a gift card offer in the grid, please set a blue border around the offer card so the user knows which one is selected.